vespa-engine/sample-apps/text-embeddings/README.md

 $ head -100 dev_v1.1.json |./text-embeddings/bin/convert-to-vespa.py  2> /dev/null
 </pre>

 After the above we have two new files in the working directory: _queries.txt_ and _vespa_feed.json_.
 The _queries.txt_ file contains queries which have at least one relevant passage and in our head 100 sample that equals to 97 queries.
-The total number of passages is 796 passages.
+The total number of passages is 796.

 **Feed Vespa json**

 We feed the documents using the [Vespa http feeder client](https://docs.vespa.ai/documentation/vespa-http-client.html):
 <pre>
 $ java -jar $VESPA_HOME/lib/jars/vespa-http-client-jar-with-dependencies.jar --file vespa_feed.json --endpoint http://localhost:8080
 </pre>

-**Run query evaluation of 6 different models/rank profiles** The evaluation script runs all queries read from _stdin_ and for each query it executes n rank-profiles and finally it computes the [mean reciprocal rank](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) _MRR@10_ metric per rank profile for all queries.
+**Run query evaluation of 6 different models/rank profiles**

+The evaluation script runs all queries read from _stdin_ and for each query it executes n rank-profiles and finally it computes the [mean reciprocal rank](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) _MRR@10_ metric per rank profile for all queries.
 The evaluations script uses the [Vespa search api](https://docs.vespa.ai/documentation/search-api.html) and each query limits the recall to the set of passages associated with the query (relevant or not) and the evaluation measures how well we are able to rank the set of passages on a per rank profile basis.
 The search request looks like this where the recall parameter limits the recall to only match against passages which are associated with the query id.
 We use _type_ any and include a query term which is always true for the cases